awsdocs/aws-greengrass-developer-guide/doc_source/docker-app-connector.md

 **Local storage of the Docker Compose file**
-The connector stores a copy of your Compose file in the directory specified for the `DockerComposeFileDestinationPathdirectory` parameter\.
+The connector stores a copy of your Compose file in the directory specified for the `DockerComposeFileDestinationPath` parameter\.
 It's your responsibility to secure this directory\.
 You should use file system permissions to restrict access to the directory\.

 **Local storage of the Docker credentials**
-If your Docker images are stored in private repositories, the connector stores your Docker credentials in the directory specified for the `DockerComposeFileDestinationPathdirectory` parameter\.
+If your Docker images are stored in private repositories, the connector stores your Docker credentials in the directory specified for the `DockerComposeFileDestinationPath` parameter\.
 It's your responsibility to secure these credentials\.
 For example, you should use [credential\-helper](https://docs.docker.com/engine/reference/commandline/login/#credentials-store) on the core device when you install Docker Engine\.